riccardo-giomi/rails-7.1-quickstart/templates/base/README.md

 1. It will always be considered required when generating migrations and validations
-2. It will be the first field shown in the appropriate views, will have a distinct style and will be a link to the corresponding _show_ where it makes sense
+2. It will be the first field shown in the appropriate views, will have a distinct style and will be a link to the corresponding show view where it makes sense
-3. Only one field of this type is expected, any extra :title field should be treated like a normal :string field in most places
+4. Only one field of this type is expected, any extra :title field should be treated like a normal :string field in most places
-4. The generated specs will test that the field is indeed required.
+5. The generated specs will test that the field is indeed required

 #### :abstract